BY| May 27, 2016

 At Digité, we have done a number of things to make it easier for distributed teams to track work and updates and changes on the Kanban board!

 Tracking the Chatter!

-We recently introduced a new feature to highlight newly added (in the past 24 hours) comments on a card by turning the Comments icon green in color.
+We introduced a feature to highlight newly added (in the past 24 hours) comments on a card by turning the Comments icon green in color.
 Older comments are shown in orange.

 Highlighting the Board Changes